Selecting Level

 The Learn-to-Skate program consists of six structured levels, each tailored to address specific skills and abilities.
 This systematic approach enables skaters to progress from beginners to advanced performers, ensuring that all foundational techniques are well-established before moving forward.
 Understanding these levels is crucial for skaters aiming to identify their current capabilities and set realistic goals for improvement.

-How to Decide Which Level is Right for You
+How to Decide Which Level is Right for You?

 Choosing the appropriate ice skating level is essential for both beginners and seasoned skaters.
 An effective self-assessment is the first step in this process.
 Begin by reflecting on your current skills and past experiences on the ice.
 Consider factors such as your comfort level while skating, your ability to maintain balance, and your proficiency in basic maneuvers like stopping and turning.
-By honestly evaluating these elements, you can gain a clearer picture of where you stand.
+By honestly evaluating these elements, you can gain a clearer picture of where you stan